alexisszabo/aurelia-authentication/doc/baseConfig.md

 unlinkUrl : '/auth/unlink/';
 // The HTTP method used for 'unlink' requests (Options: 'get' or 'post') unlinkMethod : 'get';
+// The API endpoint to which refreshToken requests are sent. null = loginUrl refreshTokenUrl = null;

 // Token Options
 // =============